yslianTim/rhbm_gem/docs/developer/architecture/object-architecture.md

 - `m_atom_key_system`
 - `m_bond_key_system`

 These registries translate between string ids and compact numeric keys used throughout model payload and persistence.
-Built-in chemical data is pre-registered, and additional dynamic keys are added during import or DB load.
+Built-in chemical data is pre-registered, and additional dynamic keys are reconstructed during import or DB load.

-### 4.4 Derived runtime caches
+### 4.4 Derived runtime state

 - `m_serial_id_atom_map`
-- `m_center_of_mass_position`
-- `m_model_position_range`
+- mutable `m_sequence_id_list`, refreshed as a sorted unique projection by `GetSequenceIDList()`
-- `m_spatial_cache`
+- `m_derived_state`

-These are rebuildable caches derived from owned structural data.
+`m_derived_state` points to `ModelDerivedState`, which owns the lazily-built atom KD-tree, its mutex, the cached center-of-mass position, and per-axis position ranges.
+These values are rebuildable from structural data and are not persisted.

 ### 4.5 Analysis-owned state

 - `m_analysis_data`

-Analysis data is intentionally not exposed on the public `ModelObject` surface.
-Internal code reaches it through [`/src/data/detail/ModelAnalysisData.hpp`](/src/data/detail/ModelAnalysisData.hpp), while derived spatial/cache queries live in [`/src/data/detail/ModelDerivedState.hpp`](/src/data/detail/ModelDerivedState.hpp).
+`ModelAnalysisData` remains an internal storage type.
+The supported public access paths are `ModelObject::GetAnalysisView()`, `ModelObject::EditAnalysis()`, and `AtomLocalPotentialView::For(...)` / `RequireFor(...)`.
+Public callers can therefore read and mutate analysis through typed facades without receiving the internal owning containers.

 ## 5. Ownership and Invariants